yl554/GDP_EconomicFreedomIndex/04-final-writeup/final-writeup.md

 `Inflation` represents the change in prices of goods and services in a year in the country.
 The distribution of inflation rate is generally unimodal and right skewed.
-The mode of the distribution is around 2%.
-Given significant skewing, we report the median and IQR as measures of center and spread.
 The median inflation rate is 2.7% and the IQR is 4%.
 These summary statistics are printed below.

     ## Skim summary statistics
     ##  n obs: 173